 Plan Amendment or Termination.
 Our board has the authority to terminate or amend our 2017 Plan at any time, except any amendment of our 2017 Plan will be subject to stockholder approval if required by applicable law.
 The termination or amendment of our 2017 Plan will not affect any share previously issued or any stock award previously granted under our 2017 Plan.
-As described above, our 2017 Plan will be terminated upon the effective date of the 2021 Plan and no future awards will be granted under the 2017 Plan following such termination.
+As described above, our 2017 Plan terminated upon the effective date of the 2022 Plan and no future awards will be granted under the 2017 Plan.